Punjab CM Mann says no to affiliation of Haryana colleges with Panjab University | Education

 - India

-Mann was speaking after holding a meeting with Khattar over the matter.
-The meeting was also attended by Punjab Governor Banwarilal Purohit and PU Vice Chancellor Renu Vig.
-“Panjab University (PU), Chandigarh has always been connected with Punjab's legacy, heritage, emotions, culture and literature,” Mann said while addressing media after the meeting.

-He also accused the neighbouring state of trying to gain “indirect” entry into the varsity.“They want indirect entry into the university which is connected with Punjab's emotions, literature and culture.
-We told them today that there is a clear no from our side.
-We cannot give affiliation to any Haryana college,” he said.
-“PU belongs to Punjab and will remain so,” he added.
+He also accused the neighbouring state of trying to gain indirect entry into the varsity. ''They want an indirect entry into the university which is connected with Punjab's emotions, literature and culture.
+We told them today that it is a clear no from our side.
+We cannot give affiliation to any Haryana college,'' he said.

-On the Satluj Yamuna Link issue, the chief minister said Punjab's stand is clear that it does not have water to share.
+Khattar also said that along with the colleges in three districts -- Panchkula, Ambala and Yamunanagar -- colleges in Punjab's Mohali and Rupnagar districts should also be given affiliation with PU.

-The first meeting on the issue of affiliation of Haryana colleges was held on June 1 in which Punjab Governor Purohit had flagged the possibility of colleges in neighbouring Haryana to be affiliated with the Chandigarh-based university, triggering a strong reaction from Mann.
-The chief minister recalled that the PU was shifted from Lahore, the then capital of Punjab, to Hoshiarpur after partition and later to Chandigarh, the common capital of Punjab and Haryana.
-He said at present, 175 colleges of Punjab and 30 colleges of Union Territory Chandigarh are affiliated with the PU.
+The first meeting on the issue of affiliation of Haryana colleges was held on June 1 in which Punjab Governor Purohit had flagged the possibility of colleges in neighbouring Haryana to be affiliated with the Chandigarh-based university.

-He said earlier, Haryana and Himachal Pradesh had also 20 per cent each share in the PU.

 Himachal Pradesh also withdrew their share from the PU, he said.

-At present, Punjab's share is 40 per cent while UT Chandigarh has 60 per cent share in PU.
-Mann also slammed the then chief minister Parkash Singh Badal for writing to the then prime minister Manmohan Singh in August 2008 for giving no objection certificate for granting central status to PU.
+At present, Punjab and Chandigarh bear the financial responsibility of maintenance deficit grants in the ratio of 40:60.
+Mann also slammed the then chief minister Parkash Singh Badal for writing to former prime minister Manmohan Singh in August 2008 for giving no objection certificate for granting central status to PU.

-He also showed a communique in this regard to media while taking a dig at the Shiromani Akali Dal (SAD) which asked Mann not to attend a meeting with Khattar.

 He said the Punjab Assembly had also passed a resolution in June last year to not alter the status of the PU.

 Mann also stated that a Haryana Congress MLA in August 2022 had brought a resolution for affiliating Haryana colleges with the PU.
-During Monday's meeting, Mann said the Kurukshetra University (KU) was a good university and asked whether there was any shortage of staff or the teaching was not good at the university.
+During Monday's meeting, Mann said the Kurukshetra University (KU) was a good university and asked whether there was any shortage of staff or the teaching was not up to the level at the university.

-He said his government has released Rs 49 crore for a hostel in PU.

-He also took a dig at the Punjab governor's ''keen interest'' on the matter.
-He said he has often mentioned how ''main office, BJP'' should be written outside the governor's house.
-Governor Purohit, who is also the administrator of the Union Territory of Chandigarh, had earlier said the affiliation was possible with mutual consent of chief ministers of both the states.
+Taking a dig at the Punjab governor's ''keen interest'' on the matter, he said only ''main office, BJP'' is not written outside the governor's house.

+The Haryana government's statement said in the meeting it was apprised that the varsity has been facing financial crisis for years.

+Chandigarh has 60 per cent share in the university and Punjab has 40 per cent share.
+In the last 10 years, the university received an average of Rs 200-300 crore per year from the Centre, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)